Rainchus/Mp3-Combination/README.md

 # PLAYING
+1) This creates 2 files.
+One is mario parties 3 and 2 combined (for use on console).
+The other is mario parties 3, 2, and 1 combined (for use on emulator or flashcarts that can load 96MB roms)</br>
-1) Download the `patcher.zip` file from the [releases](https://github.com/Rainchus/Mp3-Combination/releases) tab and extract it to a folder.</br>
+2) Download the `patcher.zip` file from the [releases](https://github.com/Rainchus/Mp3-Combination/releases) tab and extract it to a folder.</br>
-2) Now obtain mario party 3, 2, and 1 US roms</br>
-3) Name them `mp3.z64`, `mp2.z64`, and `mp1.z64` respecitvely, and place them into the `roms/` folder extracted from `patcher.zip`</br>
+3) Now obtain mario party 3, 2, and 1 US roms, and place them into the `roms/` folder</br>
-4) Now run `patcher.exe`, which will output the modded rom to mp3-mp2-mp1-combo.z64</br>
+4) If you are on windows, you can just run `patcher.exe`, which will output `mp3-mp2-combo.z64` (if mario party 1 is included, `mp3-mp2-mp1-combo.z64` will also be created).</br>
+If you are on mac, you can run `python patcher_macOS.py` which will output the combined, but unmodded roms named `mp3-mp2-base.z64` and `mp3-mp2-mp1-base.z64`.
+Then you can go to [here](https://hack64.net/tools/patcher.php) to patch the bps file onto the base roms.
+(So `mp3-mp2-combo.bps` should be applied to `mp3-mp2-base.z64`, and `mp3-mp2-mp1-combo.bps` should be applied to `mp3-mp2-mp1-base.z64`)</br>
 5) In your emulator you will need to make sure the expansion pak is on (8MB of RAM)</br>
-6) Also if on project64, you need to set the save type to `16kbit eeprom`</br>
+6) If on project64, you need to set the save type to `16kbit eeprom`</br>

 # KNOWN ISSUES
 1) Waluigi and Daisy are unselectable (they dont exist in mp1/mp2, so they will crash if attempted to be loaded)</br>
 2) If you turn off too many minigames, the game *will* softlock as it'll fail to populate the minigame wheel</br>
-3) Battle minigames, item minigames, or any other mid turn minigames from mp2 or mp1 are ignored if selected as they cannot be correctly loaded at this time</br>

 # BUILDING
 Follow this to set up armips